Life insurance questions

 Comparing quotes from multiple insurers will help you find a good price.
 Reassured can help you with this to ensure you secure the lowest premium from our panel of leading insurers.

-False - It’s unlikely that you’ll be declined due to having a pre-existing medical condition.
+False - It could still be possible to secure life insurance with a pre-existing medical condition.

 When applying for life insurance with a medical condition, insurers will take your personal circumstances into consideration.

-If your condition is mild and/or has little effect on your everyday life, your premiums are unlikely to be greatly affected and, in some cases, it may be possible to take out cover on standard terms.
+If your condition is mild and/or has little effect on your everyday life, your premiums may not be significantly affected and, in some cases, it may be possible to take out cover on standard terms.

-If your condition is more severe, it’s still possible to secure cover.
+If your condition is more severe, it could still possible to secure cover.
 However, your premiums may be inflated (or loaded) due to the increased risk and your policy may need to undergo manual underwriting.

-For more difficult cases, it can still be possible to take out cover using the help of a specialist insurer.
-These are providers who’re better equipped to provide cover to high-risk life insurance applicants.
+For more difficult cases, it may still be possible to take out cover using the help of a specialist insurer.
+These are providers who are better equipped to provide cover to high-risk life insurance applicants.

 We have written a comprehensive article on securing life insurance with a pre-existing condition if you require additional information.

-At Reassured we work with both leading providers and specialist insurers to ensure you find the cover you need.
+At Reassured we work with both leading providers and specialist insurers (through our advised team) to ensure you find the cover you need.

 True / false - You may not need life insurance if you’re single, have no one that depends on you financially and have no large financial commitments.